 In a crisis, education can create a lifeline for girls.

-Canadian Prime Minister Justin Trudeau has declared his support for girls’ education in emergencies and is leading efforts on the issue at the G7.
+Canadian Prime Minister Justin Trudeau has declared his support for girls’ education in emergencies and led efforts on the issue at the G7.

 This issue is gaining momentum on the global stage.
-Now is the moment for us all to call upon the other G7 leaders to rally behind a Declaration to Educate Girls in Crises that is backed with concrete financial investments and prevent a lost generation of girls.
+This was the moment for us all to call upon the other G7 leaders to rally behind a Declaration to Educate Girls in Crises that is backed with concrete financial investments and prevent a lost generation of girls.

-Join Fatuma and show your support for the petition here – giving girls vital access to education in crises and conflicts.
+Over 160,000 people supported Fatuma's petition on giving girls vital access to education in crises and conflicts.

 In a crisis, education can create a lifeline for girls.
 Investing in education can be a turning point for girls and women’s empowerment and the health, peace and prosperity of entire communities and countries.